 Some people find that essential oils help complement treatment.
 Essential oils are used in aromatherapy where the essence is inhaled.
 Essential oils can also be diluted in a carrier oil and applied to the skin.
 Do not swallow essential oils.

 Lemongrass is commonly used in moisturizers and shampoos because of its light and pleasant scent.
 Studies on this essential oil suggest that a strong dose could reduce uric acid levels.
-In folk medicine lemongrass tea has been used to reduce pain and inflammation. suggest that it also has antimicrobial and antibacterial properties.
+In folk medicine lemongrass tea has been used to reduce pain and inflammation.

 Try brewing a cup of lemongrass tea made from the herb and see how it works.
 The heat from the steam will release lemongrass oils.
 Studies suggest that the best anti-gout effects are achieved when consuming oil from the stalks (stems) of lemon grass.